giapoce/spark-test/README.md

 ```

-## Connect to postgres database and check that data have been loaded
+## Connect to the postgres database and check that data have been loaded

 ```shell